vivekram17/GreenPulse/greenpulse-backend/README.md

   -d '{"description": "Water has been leaking from a broken pipe near the bus stop on Lake Road for two days.", "locationHint": "Lake Road"}'
 ```

-Response includes the AI-assigned `category`, `urgency`, `department`, and a
+The response includes the AI-assigned `category`, `urgency`, `department`, and
-one-line `aiReasoning` — that reasoning is what gives an officer visibility
+a one-line `aiReasoning`, which gives an officer visibility into *why* the
-into *why* the AI routed it where it did (see Responsible AI → Transparency
+complaint was routed where it was.
-in the deck).

 ### Example: ask a policy question